-So, here the LORD is saying this haman spirit will look like raging seas, powerful waves that threaten to drown you or overthrow you.
-It is also worth noting that God uses the seas in the Scriptures to often represent the noise of the nations coming against His people.
+So, here the LORD is saying this haman spirit will look like raging seas, powerful waves that threaten to drown us or overthrow us.
+It is also worth noting that God uses the seas in the Scriptures to represent the noise of the nations coming against His people.
 This pattern is very evident if one reads all the above references.

 Did you know that Psalm 83 is the haman spirit again?
 It will be hanged on its own gallows.
 The very devise it conceives to destroy God’s people is the very device that will destroy itself.
 This pattern can be relied upon because it is the battle strategy of God in His Holy Word.
 So, don’t worry or panic.
 Just pray, fast and seek the LORD, just as Esther did.
 Approach King Yeshua, and rely on His Sceptre of Love for His bride to carry you into His inner chamber to plead your case on behalf of His people and purposes.
-Then watch Him work to overcome His enemies.
-It is worth reading to the end of the book of Esther to read not just how Haman was hung on his own gallows but how even his mates realised if he was coming against the God of the Jews he would fail.
-And then how much ground, victory and spoil of the enemy the LORD gave His people!
+Then watch Him work to overcome His enemies who - because you love Him - will be your enemies too.
+What a privilege to share enemies with the LORD of the Universe!
+It's worth reading to the end of Esther to discover not just how Haman was hung on his own gallows, not just how even his 'friends' realised that if he was coming against the God of the Jews he would fall, but then how much victory and spoil of the enemy the LORD gave to His people!!!

-So, these are just two examples.
-This Purim is the LORD inviting you to read all the above verses to better understand the Haman spirit, how it repeats itself and how the LORD defeats it, so that you can declare His Words of Truth over your battles?
-It is also very calming to read the above verses, because through them the LORD shows over and over that He is always victorious over great tumults such as nations, uprisings and evil people in positions of human power.
+These above two scriptures are just two examples.
+This Purim is the LORD inviting you to discover all the above verses to better understand the Haman spirit, how it repeats itself and how the LORD defeats it, so that you can declare His Words of Truth over your battles?
+It is also very calming to read the above verses, because through them the LORD shows over and over that He is always victorious over evil tumults in nations, groups and evil people in positions of human power.

 Happy Purim to all pursuers of righteousness and seekers of the LORD!